uoe-agents/SaMI/README.md

 # Skill-aware Mutual Information (SaMI)

-This is the official implementation of Skill-aware Mutural Information (SaMI) from the paper Skill-aware Mutual Information Optimisation for Generalisation in Reinforcement Learning.
+This is the official implementation of Skill-aware Mutual Information (SaMI) from the paper Skill-aware Mutual Information Optimisation for Generalisation in Reinforcement Learning.

 **Challenge Problem:**
-Meta-Reinforcement Learning (Meta-RL) agents can struggle to operate across tasks with varying environmental features that require different optimal skills (i.e., different modes of behaviors).
+Meta-Reinforcement Learning (Meta-RL) agents can struggle to operate across tasks with varying environmental features that require different optimal skills (i.e., different modes of behaviours).
 An ideal RL algorithm should be able to learn a single policy to perform multiple tasks and generalise to new and unseen tasks.

-**Please see PDF file for our updated manuscript: [SaMI.pdf](SaMI.pdf)**
+**Please see the PDF file for our updated manuscript: [SaMI.pdf](SaMI.pdf)**

 https://github.com/user-attachments/assets/2d644ccb-851c-4053-bfc4-0923f5c26080